Filing Fees & Fee Waivers

 A few things to know about fee waivers:

 - Expiration: If granted, a fee waiver is only good for one year.
 If you need the court to waive additional filing fees after the order expires, you must reapply.

-- What's waived: If your fee waiver is granted, you will not be charged to start a case or file documents.
+- What's waived: If your fee waiver is granted, you will not be charged to file documents.
 The costs for the sheriff to serve your documents are also waived.
 In the district court, there is no charge for available court interpreters.

 - Denial: If your fee waiver application is denied, you cannot appeal it to a higher court.
-You will have to pay the filing fee in order to file your documents.
+You will have to pay the filing fee.